bergwerf/thebigpicture/project_posts/2014-07-03-Magnifier.md

-As you can see in the cover image, I've added a very cool feature; a magnifier glass!
-To speed the process up, the magnifier is drawn on a separate canvas with a fixed position.
+I've added a very cool feature; a magnifier glass!
+The magnifier is drawn on a separate canvas.
+To create the rounded magnifier, a field of 4x4 zoomed images is drawn and clipped to a cicrle.